El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 Can Cocal

-A beautiful property that just opened its door to the public, located only one block from the beach.
-Surrounded by lush vegetation this property offers a cozy and laidback atmosphere, despite its elegant finishings.
+A beautiful property that just opened its doors to the public, located only one block from the beach.
+Surrounded by lush vegetation, this property offers a cozy and laid-back atmosphere, despite its elegant finishings.

-The rooms are spacious and classy and the restaurants offer great meals for breakfast and dinner.
-You will also enjoy the company of two cute friendly dogs and two adorable cats that may be browsing around the premises at times.
+The rooms are spacious and classy, and the restaurants offer great meals for breakfast and dinner.
+You will also enjoy the company of two adorable cats that may be browsing around the premises at times.
 My favorite place to stay.

-You can check Can Cocal’s location on google map and contact them via email to make your reservation in this corner of paradise in the Mexican paradise!
+You can check Can Cocal’s location on Google Maps and contact them via email (or via WhatsApp at +529861223242 ) to make your reservation in this corner of paradise in the Mexican paradise!

 Hotel Casa Cielo